knative/serving/docs/spec/spec.md

     - name: HELLO
       value: world
     - ...
+    volumeMounts: ...  # Optional
     livenessProbe: ...  # Optional
     readinessProbe: ...  # Optional

+  # The list of volumes that can be mounted by the container.
+  # Only volumes of type PersistentVolumeClaim are allowed.
+  volumes: ...

   # Name of the service account the code should run as.
   serviceAccountName: ...